 “When you don’t have any choice but to speak the language you are learning, you will make faster progress.”

-So if you’re serious about becoming fluent in a new language, plan ahead or join a language immersion program.
+If you’re serious about becoming fluent in a new language, plan ahead or join a language immersion program.

 If you don’t think this is feasible, or if you still want to get a great language-learning experience close to home, try these tips to simulate immersion.